Effects of Different Cosmic Ray Transport Models on Galaxy Formation: Results

 Fig.~\ref{fig:cgm.fx} illustrates the key differences between the allowed models in the CGM.
 We compare three halos (a representative dwarf, intermediate and massive system from \paperthree), at $z=0$, with the CR models from Table~\ref{tbl:transport}, and a reference ``No CRs'' model which does not include CRs.
 We measure the angle-averaged (isotropic-equivalent) mean CR scattering-rate-weighted diffusivity $\kappa_{\rm eff} \equiv \int \,(|{\bf F} \cdot \hat{r} | / | \nabla e_{\rm cr} |)\,d\varpi$ (with weight $d\varpi = (e_{\rm cr}/\kappa_{\|})\,d^{3}{\bf x} / \int (e_{\rm cr}/\kappa_{\|})\,d^{3}{\bf x}$), the ratio of the CGM radial pressure gradient to the inward gravitational force, and CGM gas density and temperature in radial annuli.

 \paperthree\ studied the diffusivities $\kappa_{\rm eff}$ and transport parameters in detail -- showing for example that the ET/SC models plotted here produce order-of-magnitude local variations in $\kappa_{\|}$ that in turn mean the diffusivity weighted by scattering rate or volume or other parameters can be quite distinct.
 Here, what is notable is how the diffusivities tend to increase with $r$ outside the galaxy.
 Recall, all models here are constrained to reproduce the same CR observations ($\gamma$-ray luminosities, grammage, residence/decay times, etc.) -- but these observables are entirely dominated by gas within the central $\lesssim 10\,$kpc around the galaxy.
 As a result, the allowed models tend to reproduce similar scattering-weighted mean $\kappa$ in the ISM (at least for some MW-mass systems) but extrapolate differently.
-The SC/ET models show $\kappa$ rising with $r$, as $n$, $|{\bf B}|$, $\delta {\bf v}_{\rm turb}^{3}/\ell_{\rm turb}$, and other relevant quantities which drive CR scattering decrease.
+The SC/ET models show $\kappa$ rising with $r$, as $n$, $|{\bf B}|$, $\delta {\bf v}_{\rm turb}^{3}/\ell_{\rm turb}$, and other relevant quantities which drive CR scattering decrease. \pfh{Interestingly, because the SC models feature a more sharply-rising $\kappa_{\rm eff}$ outside the galaxy, the model ``SC:Default'' from \paperthree\ (with $f_{\rm QLT}=1$, so $\kappa_{\rm eff}$ is systematically lower by a factor $\sim 100$ compared to ``SC:$f_{\rm QLT}=100$''), while it gives very low $\kappa_{\rm eff}$ {\em within} the galaxy (in potential tension with observations), gives quite similar $\kappa_{\rm eff}$ in the CGM to the ET models considered here.}

 In \papertwo, we show that in steady-state with some fixed CR injection rate in the galaxy $\dot{E}_{\rm cr}$, neglecting losses (as the $\gamma$-ray observations require weak losses for the galaxies here), the CR pressure in the CGM must scale as $P_{\rm cr} \sim \dot{E}_{\rm cr} / (12\pi\,\kappa_{\rm eff}\,r)$.
 Thus, the higher-$\kappa$ outside the galaxy in SC/ET models leads to lower $P_{\rm cr}$, which in turn means a lower gas density $\rho \sim |\nabla P_{\rm cr}| / | \nabla \Phi |$ can be supported by CR pressure against gravity (set primarily by the dark matter).
 As a result we see either (a) gas fails to be supported by CRs ($|\nabla P_{\rm cr}| / | \rho\,\nabla \Phi | \ll 1$) or (b) lower CGM gas densities (smaller $n$) appear when $\kappa_{\rm eff}$ is larger outside the galaxy. \papertwo\ also shows that effects of CRs in the CGM become weaker in low-mass halos, as CR pressure (given much lower star formation rates) is less able to support the halo gas (lower $|\nabla P_{\rm cr}| / | \rho\,\nabla \Phi | $), producing overall weaker effects of CRs in {\bf m11i}.